-The County Superintendent of Schools then appointed a five-member governing board to lay the groundwork for the college.
-With assistance from citizen committees, the board developed educational objectives, created a financial plan, selected a president, chose a campus site and selected an architect.
+The County Superintendent of Schools then appointed a five-member governing board to lay the groundwork for the College.
+With assistance from citizen committees, the board developed educational objectives, created a financial plan, selected a president, and chose a campus site.

-Today the College is a multicampus, two-year institution serving the 1.1 million residents who live in the 9,240 square miles of Pima County.
-The College is supported primarily by county taxes and state aid.
+Today the College is a multicampus, two-year institution serving the 700,000 residents who live in the 9,240 square miles of Pima County.
+The College is supported primarily by county taxes, state aid and student tuition.

-The original board was succeeded by a publicly elected board in 1967 when voters also approved a \$5.9 million bond issue for the College.
-In 1969, construction of the first campus began on the 273-acre site in the Tucson Mountain Foothills west of the city.
+The original board was succeeded by a publicly-elected board in 1967 when voters also approved a \$5.9 million bond issue for the College.
+In 1969, construction of the first campus began in the Tucson Mountain foothills on 267 acres west of the city.

-When the new College opened its doors in the Fall of 1970, more than 3,500 students, the victims of construction delays, attended classes in unlikely quarters: a hangar at Tucson International Airport.
+When the College opened its doors in the fall of 1970, more than 3,500 students attended classes in unlikely quarters, a hangar at Tucson International Airport, until the West Campus was complete.